One World Observatory

 - If staffs do not see and acknowledge the wheelchair user in your party, go ask if you can make it to the front of the line or at least if the wheelchair user can wait up front.

-- If you’re worried about the weather and/or long lines, they do have a “All Inclusive Offer” starting at $61 per person.
+- If you’re worried about the weather and/or long lines, they do have a “VIP Tour Exclusive Experience” starting at $74 per person.
 This allows flexibility, priority lane, a welcome drink and more.

 Accessibility: